asncd/MIMOSCA/chimeric_corrector/readme.md

 Where the denominator is summed over all transcripts *j* sharing the same *u*.

-The user can define a threshold to filter molecules with low TPT.
+The user can define a threshold to filter molecules with low TPT and obtain a new expression matrix.

 # Yorimasa